xremix/toni-hoffmann-com/README.md

 ## Deploy

-- Run `ng build` to build the project
+- Run `ng build --prod` to build the project
-- Upload the artifacts in the `dist/` directory to your website
+- Upload the artifacts in the `dist/toni-hoffmann-com` directory to the webspace
 - Make sure you have rewrite rules set up for your webserver
 - Make sure deploy the api, which is part of a private repository